 Holistic chiropractors can use cold laser therapy to help treat many debilitating conditions.
 Examples include:

 Cold laser therapy makes a natural complement to chiropractic adjustment.
 Both methods can address many of the same kinds of health problems.
 If you suffer from arthritis, for instance, your holistic chiropractor may administer chiropractic adjustments to help the joints move more freely and cold laser therapy to reduce joint inflammation.

 Your holistic treatment plan can encompass more than chiropractic adjustments and cold laser therapy.
 Your holistic chiropractor may recommend a wide-ranging treatment plan that also includes myofascial release, nutritional therapy, physical therapy exercises, and overall lifestyle changes.

 Most individuals who might benefit from cold laser therapy also count as good candidates for the procedure.
 Some of the best candidates include people struggling with nagging pain and other symptoms that other therapies haven't successfully controlled, as well as those seeking to minimize their reliance on pharmaceutical pain relievers.

 However, not everyone makes an ideal candidate for cold laser therapy.
-For safety’s sake, the medical community currently recommends that children, pregnant women, and people actively fighting cancer should avoid this type of care.
-You should also steer clear of cold laser therapy if you have a thyroid condition or epilepsy.
+For safety's sake, the medical community currently recommends that pregnant women and people actively fighting cancer should avoid this type of care.

 If you believe cold laser therapy might serve as an effective drug-free, non-surgical treatment for your injury or chronic condition, contact Holistic Health Center, P.C.
 Our chiropractic team can evaluate your issue and include multiple healing techniques, including cold laser therapy, in your personalized holistic treatment plan.